gouthambs/Flask-Blogging/docs/index.rst

 Flask-Blogging
 ==============

-Flask-Blogging is a Flask extension for adding blog support to your site.
+Flask-Blogging is a Flask extension for adding Markdown based blog support to your site.
 It provides a flexible mechanism to store the data in the database of your choice.
 It is meant to work with the authentication provided by packages such as
 `Flask-Login <https://flask-login.readthedocs.org/en/latest/>`_ or
 `Flask-Security <https://pythonhosted.org/Flask-Security/>`_.

-The philosophy behind this extension is to provide a lean app based on markdown to provide blog support to your existing web application.
-This is contrary to some other packages such as that are just blogs.
-If you already have a web app and you need to have a blog to communicate with your user or to promote your site through content based marketing.
+The philosophy behind this extension is to provide a lean app based on Markdown to provide blog support to your existing web application.
+This is contrary to some other packages such as `Flask-Blog <https://github.com/dmaslov/flask-blog>`_ that are just blogs.
+If you already have a web app and you need to have a blog to communicate with your user or to promote your site through content based marketing, then Flask-Blogging would help you quickly get a blog up and running.

-Out of the box Flask-Blogging has support for the following:
+Out of the box, Flask-Blogging has support for the following:

 - Bootstrap based site
 - Markdown based blog editor